Landlord and Tenant (Ireland) Act 1870: Background

-Terms
+Provisions

 The Ulster Custom or any similar custom prevailing elsewhere was given the force of law where it existed.

 Tenants not enjoying that protection (the vast majority) gained increased security by compensation for improvements made to a farm if they surrendered their lease (they had previously been accredited to the landlord, hence no incentive to the tenant) and compensation for 'disturbance', damages, for tenants evicted for causes other than non-payment of rent.

 The 'John Bright Clauses', which Gladstone accepted reluctantly, allowed tenants to borrow from the government two thirds of the cost of buying their holding, at 5% interest repayable over 35 years if the landlord was willing to sell (no compulsory powers).

 Effects

-The historian J. C. Beckett claimed that the act "failed, at almost every point, to achieve the purpose for which it was intended" but despite the practical failure the Act also "marked a decisive advance towards a solution of the agrarian problem".
+The historian J. C. Beckett claimed that the act "failed, at almost every point, to achieve the purpose for which it was intended" but despite the practical failure the act also "marked a decisive advance towards a solution of the agrarian problem".
 The act left it to the courts to decide where the Ulster custom existed; it was up to the tenant to prove that the custom applied to his tenure and that the rights he was seeking to establish were included in the custom.

 The clauses relating to custom affected only a minority of the 600,000 tenant farmers in Ireland.
 Therefore, it was the clauses relating to yearly tenants unprotected by custom which formed the most important clauses in the act.
 Although the clauses on compensation for improvements were significantly better than previous legislation, their power was limited by the complicated procedure for claiming and assessing compensation.
 The overall effect, however, was to strengthen the position of the tenant by presuming that the improvements were his work.

 According to Australian historian Philip Bull, the bill struck at the heart of the traditional concept of the union between Britain and Ireland, by creating a new law that would affect only the latter, and also at English conceptions of property rights.

+Subsequent developments

+The following provisions were repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.